Kathleen Herrmann: Vallejo Poet Laureate (2024-2025)

 Youth Poetry Letters - Pencils and Dreams: Young Vallejo Poets Share Their World in 2024.
 They held events for youth including a chalk art festival and literacy awareness night.
 Eyvonne and Herrmann coached students for the 2025 Poetry Out Loud performance competition.
 They organized an ekphrastic poetry reading at Mare Island Art Studios.
 In 2025 Herrmann performed with jazz accompaniment at the Mira Theater.
 She performed at the Poets to Padilla and Schiff: Let Gaza Live demonstration in San Francisco in support of Palestinian journalists and H.R.
 3565, the Block the Bombs Act.

 In 2025 the poets laureate of Vallejo celebrated the 10th anniversary of the poet laureate program.
 All five Vallejo poets laureate received recognition from the California State Legislature, Solano County Supervisors, Vallejo Mayor and City Council for their service upon the program's anniversary.
 A sampling of their work was also included in the anthology A Decade of Poetic Unity edited by D. L. Lang.
+Eyvonne and Herrmann served on the selection committee that chose Erik Manuel Soto as their successor.